- Elders Living at Home Improves Health with Housing

-The new cafeteria will also be the new home of the Demonstration Kitchen, which educates patients about nutrition through cooking methods that are compatible with their medical and dietary needs, as prescribed by their physician.
-The new space will allow the Demo Kitchen to expand its class offerings for both patients and staff and make classes more accessible, with a more central location and sliding glass doors that will open the kitchen to the dining area.
+The new cafeteria will also be the new home of The Teaching Kitchen, which educates patients about nutrition through cooking methods that are compatible with their medical and dietary needs, as prescribed by their physician.
+The new space will allow The Teaching Kitchen to expand its class offerings for both patients and staff and make classes more accessible, with a more central location and sliding glass doors that will open the kitchen to the dining area.

-Currently, the Demo Kitchen is open two days a week.
+Currently, The Teaching Kitchen is open two days a week.
 The new kitchen will be open five days a week.
-Tracey Burg, RD, who runs the Demo Kitchen, will teach classes three or four day a week, a pediatric dietician will hold classes, and Morrison, the food services company BMC works with, will also provide programming.
+Tracey Burg, RD, who runs The Teaching Kitchen, will teach classes three or four day a week, a pediatric dietician will hold classes, and Morrison, the food services company BMC works with, will also provide programming.
 Burg is also working to partner with chefs from Boston-area restaurants to have them teach classes as guest chefs and to have staff come in as guest chefs.